People's Republic of Kampuchea: Restoration of cultural and religious life

 PRK students Meak Chanthan and Dima Yim (3rd from left and standing) in Bernau, East Germany in 1986.

 One of the main official acts of the PRK was a partial restoration of Buddhism as the state religion of Cambodia and temples were gradually reopened to accommodate the monks and to resume a certain measure of traditional religious life.
 In September 1979 seven old monks were officially reordained at Wat Unnalom in Phnom Penh, and these monks gradually reestablished the Cambodian sangha between 1979 and 1981.
 They began rebuilding the community of monks in Phnom Penh and later in the provinces, reordaining prestigious monks who had been formerly senior monks.
 They were not allowed, however, to ordain young novices.
 Repair works were started in about 700 Buddhist temples and monasteries, of the roughly 3,600 that had been destroyed or badly damaged by the Khmer Rouge.
 By mid-1980 traditional Buddhist festivals began to be celebrated.

 The DK had exterminated many Cambodian intellectuals, which was a difficult obstacle for Cambodia's reconstruction, when local leaders and experts were most needed.
-Among the surviving educated urban Cambodians who could have helped the struggling country to its feet, many opted to flee the Socialist state and flocked to the refugee camps to emigrate to the West.
+Among the surviving educated urban Cambodians who could have helped the struggling country to its feet, many opted to flee the communist state and flocked to the refugee camps to emigrate to the West.